vanilla/docs/content/help/sso/jsconnect/seamless.md

 </ul>
 <h2>Concepts</h2>
 <h3><strong>JSONP</strong></h3>
-JSONP is a technology that browsers can use to get around the same-origin limitation of bowsers and make cross-domain requests.
+JSONP is a technology that browsers can use to get around the same-origin limitation of browsers and make cross-domain requests.
 Vanilla uses jsonp to transmit some of its SSO information.
 When you program a jsonp page it must follow a specific format.
 To best illustrate this lets use an example.

 Let's say I want to request a jsonp response from the <strong>/getname.json</strong> page.
 What I'd do is make a request to that page with a querystring parameter called <strong>callback</strong> like this: <strong>/getname.json?callback=displayname.</strong>